Enabling HTTPS for Secure Browsing

 Step 1 If your browser uses popup-blocking software, disable the popup-blocking feature.

-Step 3 Enter a name for the access point in the System Name field and click Apply.
+Step 3 Enter a name for the access point in the Host Name field, and then click Apply.

-Step 7 Enter at least one IP address for your DNS server in the Name Server IP Addresses entry fields.
+Step 7 Enter at least one IP address for your DNS server in the Name Server IPv4/IPv6 Addresses fields.

 Step 9 Enter the FQDN on your DNS server.